apostrophecms/apostrophe-documentation/docs/getting-started/README.md

 # Getting Started

-[The "getting started" tutorials](setting-up-your-environment.md) are written for developers who are new to Apostrophe.
+[The "getting started" tutorial](setting-up-your-environment.md) is written for developers who are new to Apostrophe.
 They will walk you through the process of getting your environment set up and creating a basic website.

 Practical examples of these concepts are illustrated in the "Open Musuem" project, a fully featured Apostrophe site.
 [You can access the code](https://github.com/apostrophecms/apostrophe-open-museum) or [try a live demo](http://demo.apostrophecms.com).